eriksvoboda/kickstarter-analysis/README.md

 Using the subcategory "Plays" and twelve unique funding goal ranges as filters I was able to determine the number of successful, failed, and canceled campaigns.
 Along with the respective percentages.
 In total, 1,043 Plays were examined.
 The majority of plays (51.1%) had a goal between $1,000 and $4,999.
 Overall, Plays averaged a percent successful rate of 46% and a percent failure rate of 54%.
 There were no canceled campaigns across any of the goal ranges.

-Plays had the highest rate of success, 76%, when they had a goal of less than $1,000.
-Plays with a goal between $1,000 and $4,999 had a similar rate of success at 73%.
+Plays had the highest rate of success (76%) when they had a goal of less than $1,000.
+Plays with a goal range $1,000 to $4,999 had a similar rate of success at 73%.

-Plays with a goal between $45,000 and $49,000 had the highest rate of failure.
-Followed by Plays with a goal greater than $50,000 and goal between $25,000 and $29,000.
-Plays had an equal rate of success and failure when their goal was between $15,000 and $19,000.
+Plays with a goal range $45,000 to $49,000 had the highest rate of failure (100%).
+Followed by Plays with a goal greater than $50,000 (83%) and goal range $25,000 to $29,000 (80%).

+Plays with a goal in the rage of $15,000 to $19,000 had a success rate of 50% and a failure rate of 50%.

 Plays with goals between the ranges of $35,000 - $39,000 and $40,000 - $44,999 had the same success rate (67%) and failure rate (33%).